Europe's anti-EU protest vote leaves business cold

 “They are opposed to corporates’ right to lobby.”

-The anti-EU drift will weaken the now powerful center right, the parliament’s single largest group, forcing it to broker deals with Social Democrats and making it harder to pass laws.
+The anti-EU drift will weaken the now powerful centre right, the parliament’s single largest group, forcing it to broker deals with Social Democrats and making it harder to pass laws.

-“There will be a need to cooperate with the socialists to get a majority,” said Andreas Schwab, a German lawmaker who coordinates voting among center-right peers.
+“There will be a need to cooperate with the socialists to get a majority,” said Andreas Schwab, a German lawmaker who coordinates voting among centre-right peers.

 “The risk is that certain legislation won’t pass.”